 All cOS Core interfaces are logically equal for cOS Core and although their physical capabilities may be different, any interface can perform any logical function.
-With the W40, the M1 interface is the default management interface.
+With the W50, the G1 interface is the default management interface.
 The other interfaces can be used as required.
-For this section, it is assumed that the G2 interface will be used for connection to the public Internet and the G1 interface will be used for connection to a protected, local client network.
+For this section, it is assumed that the G1 interface will also be used for a network of protected internal clients.
+It is also assumed that at least one Ethernet ports expansion module is fitted and the E1-1 interface (the first interface of the first expansion module) will be used for connection to the public Internet.